HIV/STI Testing FAQ

 If you are tested for HIV, you will receive your result the same day you are tested.

-If you are tested for chlamydia, gonorrhea, or syphilis, you will receive your results from Columbus Public Health by phone 5 to 7 business days after you are tested.
+If you are tested for chlamydia, gonorrhea, or syphilis, you will receive your results from Columbus Public Health by phone five to ten business days after you are tested.
 You are only contacted if any of your test results are positive.
 Please direct any questions about your test results to the Columbus Public Health laboratory at 614-645-6732.

 If I am tested for all tests that are offered, how long will the session last?